bdnorris/DES-340/projects/project05.md

 *   Design and analysis of websites and user interfaces.
 *   Exploration of information architecture concepts.
 *   Introduction to “wireframing”/low-fidelity sketching.
-*   Practice designing full page web layouts.
+*   Practice designing full-page web layouts.
 *   Application of the skills you’ve previously practiced regarding designing web components and content hierarchy.

 ## Concept